jxxcarlson/machines/README.md

 There is a fair amount of internal plumbing in the `ListMachine` module.
-However, this module exposes only one functions, `runMachine`, and one type, `InternalState`.
+However, this module exposes only one function, `runMachine`, and one type, `InternalState`.
 To define a `ListMachine`, one needs only define an output function, which has type signature